ecg-icas/icas/doc/0.119/_sources/ads.rst.txt

 status
 """"""

-Is a valid value from the list of :ref:`ad_status`.
+Is a valid value from the list of :ref:`ad_status_overview`.
 The user can set only one of the user controlled states *ACTIVE*, *PAUSED* or *DELETED*.

 .. index:: currency